-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which requires lessees to recognize leases on the balance sheet and disclose key information about leasing arrangements.
-The new standard establishes a right-of-use ("ROU") model that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for most leases with terms longer than 12 months.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-02, Leases (Topic 842), which requires lessees to recognize leases on the balance sheet and disclose key information about leasing arrangements.
+The new standard establishes a rightof-use ("ROU") model that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for most leases with terms longer than 12 months.
 Leases will be classified as finance or operating, with classification affecting the pattern and classification of the expense recognition in the statement of activities.
 The effective date for this standard has been delayed to annual reporting periods beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
-A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.